DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 ## E6a.
 Ezmerelda’s Wagon
 <span class="citation"><em>This scene takes place in Chapter 11: Area V1.</em></span>

+### Outside the Wagon
 Ezmerelda’s wagon is largely as described in <span class="citation">V1.
 Ezmerelda's Magic Wagon (p.
 168)</span>.
 However, the door is locked with a padlock, and can be opened with a successful DC 20 Dexterity (Thieves' Tools) check or a successful DC 20 Strength check.

 In addition, rather than a single wooden sign, a trio of wooden signs has been arranged vertically in a haphazard diagonal across the back door.
 The signs read, in order: “Keep out!”, “Home & Property of Ezmerelda d’Avenir,” and “Trespassers will be immediately incinerated.”
 Beneath the warning on the third sign, someone has drawn a small frowning face with crossed-out eyes, surrounded by a stylized flame.